JohannesOehm/FhirExtinguisher/README.md

 If you don't want to install Java on your local machine, you can use `docker pull wwuimi/fhirextinguisher` to pull a docker image.

+If you pulled the docker image from the docker hub use `docker run --rm -p 127.0.0.1:8080:8080 --name fhirextinguisher wwuimi/fhirextinguisher -f <fhir-server-url> -p 8080 -ext` to start the container.

-Use `docker run --rm -p 127.0.0.1:8080:8080 --name fhirextinguisher fhirextinguisher -f <fhir-server-url> -p 8080 -ext` to start and `docker stop fhirextinguisher` to stop the container.
+If you build the image from the Dockerfile like its described in the Building section use `docker run --rm -p 127.0.0.1:8080:8080 --name fhirextinguisher fhirextinguisher -f <fhir-server-url> -p 8080 -ext`  to start the container.

+Use `docker stop fhirextinguisher` to stop the container.
 You can use `docker ps` to check if container is running.

 ## Usage